Austin Gallery

 Pros

-• Solid brass hardware adds premium feel
+• Solid brass hardware gives genuine heirloom quality feel

-• Thick padded dividers protect gear well
+• Thick padded dividers protect gear as well as any bag at any price

 Cons